History of Afghanistan: Taliban and the Northern Alliance (1996–2001)

 Massoud wanted to convince the Taliban to join a political process leading towards democratic elections in a foreseeable future.
 Massoud stated that:

 In early 2001 Massoud employed a new strategy of local military pressure and global political appeals.
 Resentment was increasingly gathering against Taliban rule from the bottom of Afghan society including the Pashtun areas.
 Massoud publicized their cause "popular consensus, general elections and democracy" worldwide.
 At the same time he was very wary not to revive the failed Kabul government of the early 1990s.
-Already in 1999 he started the training of police forces which he trained specifically to keep order and protect the civilian population in case the United Front would be successful.
+Already in 1999 he started the training of police forces which he trained specifically to keep order and protect the civilian population in case the Northern Alliance would be successful.

 In early 2001 Massoud addressed the European Parliament in Brussels asking the international community to provide humanitarian help to the people of Afghanistan.
-He stated that the Taliban and Al Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan the Taliban would not be able to sustain their military campaign for up to a year.
+He stated that the Taliban and Al-Qaeda had introduced "a very wrong perception of Islam" and that without the support of Pakistan the Taliban would not be able to sustain their military campaign for up to a year.